-WS850 Clinical Research Design and Statistics (2 units) (offered as WS840 in full, on-ground DACM/DAc program)
+WS840 Clinical Research Design and Statistics (2 didactic units) (30 academic hours) (onground DACM/DAc program only)

 Building on the Foundations of Evidence-Informed Practice, students will delve into the proper inductive methods for acquiring and validating clinical knowledge.
 The course presents the principles of experimental research design and statistics.
 It is designed to give acupuncturists an understanding of valid research and an appreciation of its importance to our profession.
 From placebo to experiments to proof, this course will challenge how you determine what is true.